Francesco Marianini

-Francesco Marianini (born 6 May 1979) is an Italian association football midfielder.
+Francesco Marianini (born 6 May 1979) is an Italian former association football midfielder.

 Marianini started his career at Lucchese.
 In summer 2003, he joined Triestina of Serie B in co-ownership deal, but bought back in June 2004 and sold to Serie A side Lecce.
 After Lecce relegated, he joined Empoli of Serie A and followed the team relegated to Serie B in 2008.

 In June 2010, he left for Serie B newcomer Novara on a three-year contract.
 On 18 July 2012 he added one more year (to 2014) to his current contract.